SienaCollegeSoftwareEngineering/Lab5/README.md

 # Lab5

-It was a dark and stormy night in Loudonville, NY when all of the sudden....
+It was a dark and stormy night in Loudonville, NY when all of the sudden the walls starting oozing green slime.